- The Facts:

-What would happen if you didn’t eat meat for a long time and then started eating it regularly again?
-I’m not talking about taking a bite of chicken, I’m talking eating it day in and day out.
-This was a question I thought I’d never personally get an answer to within my own experience when I chose to stop eating meat nine years ago.
+What would happen if you didn’t eat meat for a long time and then tried eating it regularly again?
+I’m not talking about taking a bite of chicken, I’m talking eating it day in and day out for at least a few weeks.
+This was a question I thought I’d never personally get an answer to within my own experience when I chose to stop eating meat ten years ago.

 I encourage you to read this whole story, as it’s important given how many people I see experiencing exactly what I experienced.
-I ended up stopping the consumption of meat after 30 days and I’m glad I did.
-You’ll see why.
+As a spoiler, I did stop the consumption of meat after 30 days, to be honest I knew where it would lead within my story, but I was intrigued to try and put it to the test.
+Read on!

 First a little history.
 I grew up eating a diet that would be considered pretty healthy by Western standards.
 I rarely ate fast food, 90% of my meals were home cooked, and my mom had a good sense of how to balance a meal in ways many would consider fabulous — small portions of meat with a grain and veggies.
 Every meal had veggies.
 We ate things like pasta, chicken with broccoli and rice, lasagna, homemade burgers, and other simple foods without a ton of processing.
 I ate almost any type of vegetable you can think of and fruit as well.
 By far, my and my family’s worst habit was having a Coca-Cola at dinner.